Duffield Elected as Next Mayor, Focus on Harbor - Newport Local News

 McCaffrey, sitting in the front row during the meeting, called Duffield (on his cell phone) and rejected the claims that he was anything of a Godfather-like figure, calling the shots behind the scenes.

 “I’d never ask any of you members to vote in any certain way,” McCaffrey said in the mock conversation with Duffield (which he played into the microphone for the audience to hear).
-“My job, I think, is to put good, conservative people who watch their money much better than past city councils.”
+“My job, I think, is to put good and spirited people who watch their money much better than past city councils.”

 It was a gag, both McCaffrey and Duffield emphasized.